KieranLafferty/KLNoteViewController/README.md

 	@interface KLRootViewController : KLNoteViewController

-Import the header file and declare your controller to conform to KLNoteViewControllerDataSource and KLNoteViewControllerDelegate
+OR, Import the header file and declare your controller to conform to KLNoteViewControllerDataSource and KLNoteViewControllerDelegate

 	#import "KLNoteViewController.h"